simple-java-mail/smtp-connection-pool/README.md

         .cyclingStrategy(new RandomAccessCyclingStrategy()) // default is round-robin
         .claimTimeout(new Timeout(30, SECONDS)); // wait for available connection until max 30 seconds, default is indefinitely

-SmtpConnectionPoolClustered pool = new SmtpConnectionPoolClustered(smtpClusterConfig);
+SmtpConnectionPoolClustered<UUID> pool = new SmtpConnectionPoolClustered<>(smtpClusterConfig);
 ```

-New clusters and pools are created on-demand with the global defaults, based on cluster keys (for example a UUID) and pool keys (Session instances) passed to the claim invocations.
+New clusters and pools are created on-demand with the global defaults, based on cluster keys (for example a UUID, local bind address or routing group) and pool keys (Session instances) passed to the claim invocations.
 You can however...

 #### Configure different behavior for specific clusters and pools (servers)